rte19/CMEECoursework/Week2/README.txt

     """Writes a dictionary into a .p file and then reads that file and prints it out"""

-    basic_io.py
-    #!usr/bin/env python3
-    """Script that:
-    1) Script that reads a txt file and firstly prints all its lines, but will also then print all its lines excluding any blank lines 2)Saves the elements of a list in a particular rang to a file 3)Writes a dictionary into a .p file and then reads that file and prints it out
-    """

     basic_csv.py
     #!/usr/bin/env python3
     """Script that: